xiran-yin/CSC207_project/README.md

 - Individuals with ingredient restrictions (e.g., allergies or preferences).
 - Users who want to explore new cuisines.
 - Anyone looking for quick recipe suggestions without logging in.

+## Features
+The Recipe Generator provides the following functionalities:
+### 1.Random Recipe Generator
+- Generate 5 random recipes at the click of a button.
+Perfect for users seeking inspiration.
+(Implemented by Xiran Yin)
+### 2.Calorie-Based Recipe Search
+- Search recipes within a specific calorie range to suit your health goals.
+(Implemented by Emma Yiming Chen)
+### 3.Cuisine-Based Recipe Search
+- Filter recipes by specific cuisines (e.g., Asian, Italian, etc.) based on your preferences.
+(Implemented by Beryl Guo)
+### 4.Dietary-Based Search
+- Get recipes that are low-fat, low-carb, or meet other specific dietary needs.
+(Implemented by Ruohan Wang)
+### 5.Keyword Search
+- Enter keywords for ingredients to find recipes that match.

+## Future Enhancements
+- Multi-language support for a global audience.
+- Accessibility features, including text-to-speech.
+- Offline mode to save recipes for areas with limited internet connectivity.

 # CSC207_project Recipe Generator
 This is a free recipe generator implemented in Java.